10 Items You Should Definitely Not Pack for New Zealand

-First off, if you’re doing outdoors activities in New Zealand and it starts raining, which it will, a waterproof jacket is going to serve you far better than an umbrella.
+First off, if you’re doing outdoor activities in New Zealand and it starts raining, which it will, a waterproof jacket is going to serve you far better than an umbrella.
 Plus, people in New Zealand just don’t use them at all.
 New Zealand’s largest cities are in coastal areas where it tends to be too windy for umbrellas.
 So an umbrella is an item not to pack for New Zealand!

 5. A cotton towel

 Don’t do it!
 Not only are cotton towels extremely bulky, but you’ll also find they’re impossible to dry when you’re constantly on the move (then they start to smell and that’s just nasty).
 Get a fast-drying microfibre travel towel instead, like this one for example.
 They take a fraction of the space in your backpack and stand a better chance of drying off properly every day.

 6. Travellers’ Cheques

 Travellers’ cheques are an absolute no-no for New Zealand.
 Not only are they expensive to get in the first place, but you’ll find them hard to redeem in New Zealand.
 If you are coming to New Zealand on an extended trip then we recommend opening a New Zealand bank account then transferring funds to your New Zealand bank account using a foreign exchange broker.
 We have more information on that in How to Transfer Money to Your New Zealand Bank Account.
 Arrive in New Zealand with enough cash for your first week, then use other payment methods, such as credit cards or your NZ bank card, for security reasons.